-Our advice to people who live in high-rise properties or purpose-built flats or maisonettes, aside from having a smoke alarm and taking fire safety precautions, is to make sure you know your escape route and what to do if there is a fire inside your home or somewhere else in the building.
+Our advice to people who live in high-rise properties or purpose-built flats or maisonettes, aside from having a smoke alarm and taking fire safety precautions, is to make sure you know your evacuation policy, escape route and what to do if there is a fire inside your home or somewhere else in the building.

 If there is a fire inside your flat or maisonette, alert all the people in your flat and leave, closing your doors behind you.
 Follow your escape plan and if there is lots of smoke, crawl along the floor where the air should be clearer.
 Always use the stairs rather than the lift and call 999 as soon as you are in a safe place.

 Royal Berkshire Fire and Rescue Service works with local authorities, developers, and tenants to help ensure that the fire safety arrangements in high-rise accommodation are safe and appropriate.
-Our crews train to ensure they are familiar with high-rise buildings in our area and what action to take in the event of a fire.

 The advice in this statement is intended to help tenants develop an initial and safe escape plan.
 Once a 999 call is made and firefighters arrive at a fire, the advice may be reinforced or changed depending on the nature of the fire, the building and its tenants.